Skip to content

-- Cleaning screens can improve indoor air quality by reducing pollen and dust by 30%.
+• Cleaning screens improves indoor air quality by clearing trapped pollen and dust.

 As we head into the 2025–2026 season, homeowners are becoming increasingly aware of how their home maintenance choices impact both their health and their energy bills.
 One of the most overlooked aspects of a healthy home is the condition of your window mesh.
 Learning how to clean window screens is more than just a chore for better visibility; it is a critical step in maintaining indoor air quality and ensuring your home’s ventilation systems operate at peak efficiency.